 The integrated curriculum version of PHYS 0104, the first part of a two-term sequence (0174-0175) introduces students to the basic principles of mechanics.
 An effort has been made to achieve a better integration of physics with the first term of calculus, engineering, and chemistry.
 The theory of waves and the kinetic theory of gases will be discussed.

 Course Requirements: PREQ or CREQ: MATH 0220

 Course Attributes: DSAS Natural Science General Ed.
 Requirement, SCI Polymathic Contexts: Science NonSeq.GE.
-Req., SCI Polymathic physics.
-An effort has been made to achieve a better integration of physics with the first term of calculus, engineering, and chemistry.
-Modern physics (special relativity, elementary quantum mechanics, and atomic structure) will be discussed.
+Req., SCI Polymathic Contexts: Science Seq.GE.
+Req.